In previous post we have prepared our jail host to be jail-friendly. In this one we will set up our first jail.

 Create Required Folders

-All of our jails will reside under /usr/jails
+All of our jails will reside under /usr/jail

 Jail Creation